 - record accurately patients' dental history and dental treatment plan.

-- Starting salaries for dental therapists working in the NHS are between £30,401 and £37,267, which is Band 6 of the NHS Agenda for Change (AfC) pay rates.
+- Starting salaries for dental therapists working in the NHS typically range from £25,655 to £39,027 (Band 5 or 6 on the NHS Agenda for Change pay scales).

-Salaries vary depending on a range of factors, including your experience, location, type of employer (i.e. private or NHS) and whether you're employed or self-employed.
+Salaries can vary widely depending on a range of factors, including your location, experience and skills, type of employer (i.e. private or NHS) and whether you're employed or self-employed.